Skip to main content

 Flows simplify proactive diagnostic actions, quickly solve issues when there's a focus on their detection, and provide a very efficient way to enable self-remediation mechanisms over common problems.
 It also allows technical teams to couple devices to configurations defined by the organization, evaluating them periodically and adapting them if necessary.

-The overview of Flows shows the list of flows created within the organization.
+The overview shows the list of flows created in the organization.
 The information gathered in the table is as follows:

-• Type: it is the execution scope of the flow, determined by the type of microservice to be executed.
+• Type.
+The execution scope of the flow, determined by the type of microservice you want to run.
 It can be done at the user session level, with the corresponding permissions, or at the device level, with administrative access.

-• Detection only: evaluates conditions in a "sampling" mode.
+• Detection only.
+Evaluates conditions as a "sampling" method.
 Detects those devices where the conditions are met but does not execute the microservice defined in the flow.

-• Reuse time: marks the minimum time that will pass, once the evaluated condition is met, for that evaluation to be executed again.
+• Reusability time.
+Marks the minimum time that must pass, once the evaluated condition is met, for the evaluation to be executed again.

-• Enabled: indicates whether the flow is Enabled or Disabled.
+• Enabled.
+Indicates if the flow is Enabled or Disabled.

-• Action: contains the View Details button, which allows customizing the behavior of the flow through the following options: Overview, Destination, Flow, and Notification.
+• Action.
+Contains the See details button, which allows customizing the flow's behavior through the following options: Overview, Destination, Flow, and Notification.

 info